 “Our 2019 Colour of the Year, Cavern Clay, embodies renewal, simplicity and free-spirited, bohemian flair.”

-Back in the 1970s earth tones dominated as the “earth movement” begins in earnest in 1970 with the first Earth Day.
-Beige, rust, avocado, harvest gold, mustard yellow, earthy brown play together in patterns and solids.
+Back in the 1970s earth tones dominated as the “back to the earth movement.”
+The colours of the 1970s were beige, rust, avocado, harvest gold, mustard yellow and earthy brown playing together in patterns and solids.

 Cavern Clay is both casual and refined.
 It can be the backdrop of a playful, welcoming dining room or kitchen when paired with bright tiles, warm stone and sculptural greenery.
 Complementary materials include leather, simple woodgrains and indigenous cacti in contemporary, sleek gardening planters.

 “Cavern Clay is an easy way to bring the warmth of the outdoors in.
-Envision beaches, canyons and deserts, and sun-washed late summer afternoons—all of this embodied in one color,” says Wadden.
+Envision beaches, canyons and deserts, and sun-washed late summer afternoons—all of this embodied in one colour,” says Wadden.

-It pairs well with other casual, balanced neutrals such as a warm gray or deep brown.
+It pairs well with other casual, balanced neutrals such as a warm grey, grey blue and deep brown.
 Cavern Clay evokes a carefree yet sophisticated aesthetic.

 Symbolizing our innate need for optimism and joyful pursuits, Living Coral embodies our desire for playful expression,” says a release from Pantone.